Make a correlation heatmap from input matrices. Uses a diverging colour scale centered around 0.

 Line type of cell borders.
 Either a number or its corresponding name, or a string of length 2, 4, 6, or 8.
 See 'lty' of

-Logical indicating if names should be written in the diagonal cells (for symmetric input).
+Logical indicating if names should be written in the diagonal cells.

 - names_diag_params